dhevarghese/RAGNAROC-UI/cython/README.md

 # Steps to generate the cython file

 - Make required changes to the .pyx file
-- In the docker command line, run the following commands after navigating to this folder
+- In the command line, run the following commands after navigating to this folder
     - `docker build -t <name> .`
     - `docker run <name>`
 - Check the name of the container generated (can be viewed on docker desktop).
 Then run the following command
     - `docker export <suspect-container> > <suspect-container>.tar`
-    - Replace the name of the container in <suspect-container>.
 - Extract ragnaroc.so file present in the tar folder.
 - Replace the newly generated `.so` file for the existing one, and you've successfully updated the model.
 Congratulations! :tada: